cue-lang/cue/doc/ref/spec.md

 The `let` clause binds the result of an expression to the defined identifier in a new scope.

-A current iteration is said to complete if the inner-most block of the clause sequence is reached.
+A current iteration is said to complete if the innermost block of the clause sequence is reached.

 List comprehensions specify a single expression that is evaluated and included